bumbac/dmf2/IMPLEMENTATION_PLAN.md

 ### 4. Make the checked-in SQL migration example run end to end

-Status: next
+Status: partially completed

 Why:

 - A local end-to-end example is now a concrete product need, not just a nice-to-have demo
-- The current sample run completes structurally but does not produce usable migration output
+- The current sample run now produces Oracle-oriented files, but the output path and validation contract are still loose
 - The example needs grounded, inspectable validation, but success should still depend on whether the validator judges the stage goal met rather than on rigid file checklists

 What to implement:

 - Add explicit workflow conventions for the example input at `data/example/migration-clean/input`
-- Make the execution path read the example SQL files and produce Oracle-compatible output artifacts and output files instead of generic stage notes
+- Make the execution path read the example SQL files and produce Oracle-compatible output artifacts and output files in a deterministic example output location instead of model-chosen paths
 - Strengthen prompt and validation guidance so the validator inspects produced outputs, persisted artifacts, progress, and request context before deciding whether the validation goal is met
 - Ensure the final outputs are easy to inspect after the run